kufr ko iimaaN kiye hue-saadhu raam aarzu sahaaranpuri

 phir sahn1-e baaGh meN hai voh jaan2-e bahaar3-e naaz4

-har buu-e-gul5 ko maikada6-e jaaN2 kiye hue
+har buu-e-gul5 ko maikada6-e jaaN2 kiye hu’e

 1.open field 2.life 3.spring 4.coquetry 5.frangrance of the rose 6.tavern

 The ‘jaan-e bahaar-e naaz’ – the life of the spring of coquetry, is the beloved.
 She is out in the fields of the garden making every fragrance of the rose the life of the tavern i.e., making it intoxicating.
+It may be a stretch, but the naaz coquetry could be the playfulness of the symbolisms of verse and the beloved could indeed symbolize versification and the intoxication and fragrance of verse, its excellence.